What’s your favorite part about being a small business owner?

 You can access your invoices from within the MyKinsta dashboard.

 Invoicing, bookkeeping, accepting payments, tracking expenses, and other accounting tasks don’t have to be so tedious.
 QuickBooks and FreshBooks are solutions that can make running your own business easier.

 However, deciding between FreshBooks vs QuickBooks can be tedious.
 We hope this article has helped you decide better.

-They would both be solid choices, but we have to recommend FreshBooks as the best accounting software for freelancers and agencies in 2022.
+They would both be solid choices, but we have to recommend FreshBooks as the best accounting software for freelancers and agencies.